By: Ranilo Abando (Manila, October 15, 2020) ***

 I have mentioned before in a previous post that the metaphorical tree depicted in ancient literature often represents the human mind column.
 Corollary to that, the fruits of the tree represent the rewards of the various virtual realities that are built by the mind column.
 In this physical reality, those rewards are the pleasures associated with getting food, mate, herd rank, and comforts of life.
 In modern human societies, those rewards now include acquisition of political power, financial prowess, powerful connections, attractive sexual partner/s, and successful pursuit of an ideology — often a misguided one.

-The problem with these rewards is that they are transitory and usually results in imbalances with unsavory consequences down the road.
+The problem with these rewards is that they are transitory and usually result in imbalances with unsavory consequences down the road.
 Pursuing them is futile in terms of finding deep long-lasting happiness here and beyond and it even poses the danger of you getting caught in multiple cycles of existence just so you would learn how to attain a better perspective about what are the truly rewarding things to pursue.
 So, metaphorically, these fruits are poisonous – just like Snow White’s apple.
 The wicked stepmother represents our present physical reality which is not our true home.
 This physical reality tempts us with ephemeral pleasures with hidden strings tied to what we call in contracts as “penalty provisions”.
 Pain and suffering are the consequences if you sign without reading and understanding the “contract”.